Table of Contents

 - Please note: Projects that solely propose the development of a framework are considered less competitive.
 In addition, SESYNC discourages applications requesting support for literature reviews.
 That said, we will consider meta-analysis synthesis of concepts, theories, and knowledge within the literature.

-- Proposed activities: Brief description of the proposed synthesis activities and why SESYNC is the most appropriate place to hold the workshop.
+- Proposed activities: Description of the proposed synthesis activities and why SESYNC is the most appropriate place to hold the workshop.
 SESYNC will not generally support workshops in which the leads or the majority of named participants are engaged in a significant ongoing collaboration.

-- In paragraph one, please describe diversity of backgrounds (social and natural scientists), experience of participants, gender, career stage, country of origin, and persons of disabilities.
+- In the first paragraph, please describe diversity of backgrounds (social and natural scientists), experience of participants, gender, career stage, persons of disabilities, and country of origin.

-- In paragraph two, please describe the diversity of participants with respect to groups underrepresented in SESYNC research including scholars from developing countries and participants from underrepresented U.S. minorities (African Americans, American Indians including Native Alaskans, Hispanics, and Native Pacific Islanders; for more information on such efforts see: www.nsf.gov/od/broadeningparticipation/bp_portfolio_dynamic.jsp).
+- In the second paragraph, please describe the diversity of participants with respect to groups underrepresented in SESYNC research including scholars from developing countries, and participants from underrepresented U.S. minorities (African Americans, American Indians including Native Alaskans, Hispanics, and Native Pacific Islanders; for more information on such efforts see: www.nsf.gov/od/broadeningparticipation/bp_portfolio_dynamic.jsp).

-Short CV of the PIs (2 pages for each)
+6. Short CV of the Workshop (Proposal) Leaders (two pages for each)

 Please ONLY include the CVs of the Proposal Leaders, 2 pages maximum for each.
 Do not include talks, society memberships, or papers in preparation.

-Current and Pending Support (1 page for each PI)
+7. Current and Pending Support (one page for each PI/Proposal Leader)

 Please list current, pending support and the relationship to the proposed work at SESYNC.
 In addition please list proposals that you anticipate will be submitted during the period of this project that are substantively related to the synthesis effort.

 Please download the Excel spreadsheet provided and complete the template using the column headers listed below for all participants.
 This should be uploaded separately from your PDF proposal to the online form.
 SESYNC places priority on teams whose members have not had extensive prior collaborations with one another.
-It is important to note that SESYNC strongly prefers that at least 50% of the listed participants are new collaborations.
+It is important to note that SESYNC strongly prefers that at least 50% of the listed participants are new collaborations and come from unique institutions.
 In addition, a substantive number of individuals on your list should be confirmed for participation.
 Proposals with no confirmed participants are seen as less competitive.